 Read the full comprehensive report, Al Shabaab's American Recruits (PDF).

-A wave of Americans traveling to Somalia to fight with Al Shabaab, the Al Qaeda-linked terrorist group, has been described by the FBI as one of the "highest priorities in anti-terrorism."
+A wave of Americans traveling to Somalia to fight with Al Shabaab, an Al Qaeda-linked terrorist group, has been described by the FBI as one of the "highest priorities in anti-terrorism."

-Most of the American men training with Al Shabaab are believed to have been radicalized in the U.S., especially in Minneapolis, and are being recruited by Al Shabaab both on the Internet and in person.
+Most of the American men training with Al Shabaab are believed to have been radicalized in the U.S., especially in Minneapolis, according to U.S. officials.
+The FBI alleges that these young men have been recruited by Al Shabaab both on the Internet and in person.

 One such recruit from Minneapolis, 22-year-old Abidsalan Hussein Ali, was one of two suicide bombers who attacked African Union troops on October 29, 2011.
 He was identified by his family as speaking in an audio message released by Al Shabaab claiming credit for the bombing.
 Somali authorities reported that 10 people were killed in the ensuing firefight.

 Ali is the third American suicide bomber.
 The first, Shirwa Ahmed, carried out a suicide bombing at the Ethiopian Consulate and the presidential palace in Hargeisa killing 24 people in October 2009.
 The second, Farah Mohamad Beledi, carried out a suicide bombing on May 30, 2011, targeting a military base outside Mogadishu, the Somali capital, killing two African Union peacekeepers and a Somali soldier.
 Federal investigators have also looked into reports about whether another American was involved in a suicide attack in Mogadishu in September 2009 that killed 21 people.
 The identity of that attacker has never been confirmed.